Live sound speakers buying guide

 Stage monitors (those wedge-shaped speakers seen on the ground facing the band) allow the performer (especially the vocalists) to keep track of what the rest of the band is doing.
 Without monitors, the only thing the band would hear is all the sound it's sending forth reflected from the back wall.
 That would sound awful, of course, and so would the band.
 Stage monitors help the performers hear themselves, which is an essential part of staying in time and in tune.

-The wedge box angles the monitor's output up at the muscian
+The Yamaha SM12V is wedge-shaped to angle the monitor's output up towards the muscian

 Powered vs. unpowered